 Welcome to our classroom web page!
-Working with children between the ages of one to three years old is a fun and unique experience.
+Working with children between the ages of one to two years old is a fun and unique experience.

 Our classroom and curriculum is designed to encourage exploration, problem solving and the development of social skills.
 We adopt a Reggio Emilia inspired philosophy, incorporating co-teaching, learning groups and project work into the classroom.
 Each child has unique ideas and skills which encourage the formation of small learning groups and project work.

 We are excited to develop our co-teaching relationship.
 This partnership allows for more documentation, more project work and an exciting school experience for the toddlers.
 As co-teachers we are able to share ideas and develop new ways to better meet the needs of the children in our classroom.

 The Reggio Emilia philosophy focuses on the interest of the children as well as thorough documentation which guides our planning.
 We incorporate this philosophy into our classroom.
 Based on this philosophy we have begun to develop learning groups in our classroom.
 Each group is based off the interest of the children.
 Last semester we had several learning groups which included painting, block building and clay exploration.
 Each child naturally fell into at least one group and sometimes chose to work in more than one group at a time.
 We document their learning using work samples, photos, videos and words.
 This documentation then leads to further exploration and future investigations.
 Through these learning groups we also help children develop skills about working with various materials including paint tools, blocks and natural materials.
 These materials will be used in future classrooms, so it is essential they have a strong understanding of how to use these materials.
 We foster that understanding in our classroom at this young age.